 Entering Your Schedule C Total

-Schedule C will calculate your net business income or loss after you add in all of your income and subtract all of your expenses.
-You must report this number on line 10 of Schedule 1 (Schedule 1 accompanies your Form 1040 tax return).
-You'll then add the total income you arrive at by completing Schedule 1 on line 8 of your Form 1040.
+Schedule C will calculate your net business income or loss after you add in all your income and subtract all your allowable expenses.
+You must report this number on line 10 of Schedule 1, which must also accompany your Form 1040 tax return.
+You'll then add the total income you arrive at by completing Schedule 1 on line 10 of your 2021 Form 1040.